Income Needed To Get A Mortgage In Canada

 Mortgage Affordability in Canadian Provinces

-The income requirement to buy an average home in Canada and its provinces and the change in income requirements from October 2022 to October 2023 are as follows:
+The income requirement to buy an average home in Canada and its provinces, and the change in income requirements from January 2025 to January 2026, are as follows:

 Annual Income Needed to Buy an Average Home in Canadian Provinces

-Assumptions - It is assumed that the minimum required downpayment is paid in each case.
-The housing costs apart from mortgage payments (property taxes + heating costs + ½ of condo fees) are assumed to be $4,800 / year, irrespective of the location.
-It is assumed that there are no other monthly loan payments, such as car loans, credit card debt, lines of credit etc.
+Assumptions - It is assumed that the minimum required down payment is made in each case.
+Non-mortgage housing costs, including property taxes, heating expenses and half of condo fees, are assumed to total $6,000 per year, regardless of location.
+It is also assumed that there are no other monthly debt obligations, such as car loans, credit card balances or lines of credit.

 Mortgage Affordability in Major Canadian Cities